hmenager/workflow-is-galaxy-hall/sync201811/cmsearch-multimodel-wf.md

 KeyError: 'id'
 ```

-This is because 'or' operator interprets 0 value as false.
+It seems caused by 'or' operator interpreting 0 value as false.

 Replacing 'or' with else/if block fixes the problem.